 It’s most important to know, though, that a 3D NAND chip is just one single chip.
 That’s what allows its cost to be lower.
 Most NAND flash chip wafers cost around the same amount: Between $1,000-2,500.
 If you stack chips then you use more wafers and the cost goes up.
 When you build 3D NAND on a singe wafer, that wafer costs about the same amount, but it stores many times as many gigabytes, driving the cost per GB down.
 This is all enabled by adding layers of material to the basic chip, and this is the magic of 3D NAND.

 MULTILEVEL CELLS: Back in the middle 1990s both Intel and SanDisk began shipping NOR flash in which 2 data bits were stored on a single NOR flash memory cell.
 (Some may be amazed to learn that SanDisk shipped NOR flash, but the company’s early products were indeed NOR-based.)
 Multilevel cell flash, or MLC, is a sneaky way of making one bit act as two.
 It’s done by storing multiple voltages on the bit cell.
 The original 2-bit MLC stored four voltage levels.

 You can imagine the cost savings you can get by making one bit cell act like two – you basically cut the cost per gigabyte in half.

 This wasn’t the first use of this technology.
-Intel used an MLC approach in its 8087 math co-processors’ microcode ROM in 1981, well before bringing it to NOR flash, and Yoshinari Kitamura of NEC filed a patent application for MLC EEPROM in 1985.
+Intel used an MLC approach in its 8087 math co-processors’ microcode ROM in 1981, well before bringing it to NOR flash, and Yoshishige Kitamura of NEC was granted a patent for MLC EPROM in 1985.

 As the technique became better understood three bits were stored, then mSystems devised a scheme to reliably get four-bit MLC to work in 2006.